cropsinsilico/yggdrasil/docs/source/config.rst

 ======    =======    =================================================
 Option    Default    Description
 ======    =======    =================================================
-cis       INFO       Controls the level of messages printed by the
+ygg       INFO       Controls the level of messages printed by the
-                     |cis_interface| framework itself.
+                     |yggdrasil| framework itself.
 rmq       WARNING    Controls the level of messages printed by
 		     RabbitMQ.
 client    INFO       Controls the level of messages printed by
-                     |cis_interface| calls from the models.
+                     |yggdrasil| calls from the models.
 ======    =======    =================================================